Understanding the 90-Day Rule: An Updated Immigration Guide

 • Have significant familial connections at home

-• Have dependants at home
+• Have dependents at home

 • Have other financial investments that keep you tied to the country

-90-Day Rule Exceptions
+USCIS 90-Day Rule Exceptions

 Single Intent vs. Dual Intent